 Weakness An error in software that can be exploited by an attacker to compromise the application, system, or the data contained therein.
 Also called a vulnerability.
-DevSecOps Foundation Web Applicaion Firewall (WAF) Tools that examine traffic being sent to an application and can block anything that looks malicious.
+Web Applicaion Firewall (WAF) Tools that examine traffic being sent to an application and can block anything that looks malicious.
 Site Reliability Engineering Web IDE Tools that have a web client integrated development environment.
 Enables developer productivity without having to use a local development tool.
-Site Reliability Engineering Westrum (Organization Types) Ron Westrum developed a typology of organizational cultures that includes three types of organizations: Pathological (power-oriented), Bureaucratic (rule-oriented) and Generative (performance-oriented).
-DevSecOps Foundation, Site Reliability Engineering White-Box Testing (or Clear-, Glass-, Transparent-Box Testing or Structural Testing) Test cases use extensive knowledge of the internal design structure or workings of an application, as opposed to its functionality (i.e. Black-Box Testing).
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Whitelisting Application whitelisting is the practice of specifying an index of approved software applications that are permitted to be present and active on a computer system.
+Site Reliability Engineering Westrum (Organization Types) Ron Westrum developed a typology of organizational cultures that includes three types of organizations: Pathological (poweroriented), Bureaucratic (rule-oriented) and Generative (performance-oriented).
+Ron Westrum developed a typology of DevSecOps For Site Reliability Engineering White-Box Testing (or Clear-, Glass-, Transparent-Box Testing or Structural Testing) internal design structure or workings of an application, as apposed to its functionality.
+Continuous Deli Whitelisting Application whitelisting is the practice of specifying an index of approved software applications that are permitted to be present and active on a computer system.
 Continuous Delivery Ecosystem Foundation Wicked Questions Wicked questions are used to expose the assumptions which shape our actions and choices.
 They are questions that articulate the embedded, and often contradictory assumptions, we hold about an issue, a problem or a context.
-DevOps Leader Wiki Knowledge sharing can be enabled by using tools like Confluence which create a rich Wiki of content Site Reliability Engineering Wilber's Quadrants A model that recognises four modes of general approach for human beings.
+Wiki Knowledge sharing can be enabled by using tools like Confluence which create a rich Wiki of content Site Reliability Engineering Wilber's Quadrants A model that recognises four modes of general approach for human beings.
 Two axes are used: on one axis people tend towards individuality OR collectivity.
 DevOps Leader Work in Progress (WIP) Any work that has been started but has not been completed.
 DevOps Foundation Workaround Temporary way to reduce or eliminate the impact of incidents or problems.
 May be logged as a known error in the Known Error Database.
 (ITIL definition).
 DevOps Foundation, DevSecOps Foundation

 World Café Is a structured conversational process for knowledge sharing in which groups of people discuss a topic at several tables, with individuals switching tables periodically and getting introduced to the previous discussion at their new table by a "table host".
 DevOps Leader Worms (Computer) Worms replicate themselves on a system by attaching themselves to different files and looking for pathways between computers.
 They usually slow down networks and can run by themselves (where viruses need a host program to run).
-DevSecOps Foundation

-SRE Foundation Course: Value Added Resources
+DevOps Foundation Course: Value Added Resources

-This document provides links to articles and videos related to the Site Reliability Engineering (SRE) course from the DevOps Institute.
-This information is provided to enhance your understanding of SRE-related concepts and terms and is not examinable.
+This document provides links to articles and videos related to the DevOps Foundation course from DevOps Institute.
+This information is provided to enhance your understanding of DevOps Foundation-related concepts and terms and is not examinable.
 Of course, there is a wealth of other videos, blogs and case studies on the web.
 We welcome suggestions for additions.